-- Prep and save fresh vegetables for ready-to-serve use. (link to food storage guidelines)
+- Prep and save fresh vegetables for ready-to-serve use.
+Click here to learn more.

-- Learn how batch-cooking comes to your rescue for home-cooked, make-ahead meals that just need heating. (link to plan & make-ahead )
+- Learn how batch-cooking comes to your rescue for home-cooked, make-ahead meals that just need heating.
+Click here to plan ahead.

-- When counting calories, you can store foods in healthy serving sizes for controlled portions. (link to healthy eating)
+- When counting calories, you can store foods in healthy serving sizes for controlled portions.
+Click here for healthy eating.

 Your Seal-a-Meal® Vacuum Food Sealer will keep foods fresh longer than conventional storage methods.
 To get the best results, make sure you always start with the freshest, most flavorful foods available.